splatert/Discogs-Catalog-Tracker/README.md

 ## Privacy Policy
 This userscript does not collect any data.
-We save any URLs you visit to a table in your browser's LocalStorage.
+It saves any URLs you visit to a table in your browser's LocalStorage.

 ## Usage